minetest/minetest/doc/lua_api.md

       aliases handled.
 * `minetest.register_on_shutdown(function())`
     * Called before server shutdown
-    > **Warning**:
-      If the server terminates abnormally (i.e. crashes), the registered callbacks **will likely not be run**.
-Data should be saved at semi- frequent intervals as well as on server shutdown.
+    > **Warning**: If the server terminates abnormally (i.e. crashes), the registered callbacks **will likely not be run**.
+Data should be saved at semi-frequent intervals as well as on server shutdown.
 * `minetest.register_on_placenode(function(pos, newnode, placer, oldnode, itemstack, pointed_thing))`
     * Called when a node has been placed
     * If return `true` no item is taken from `itemstack`